maxpschonder/argocd-examples/exercises/exercises.md

 ## Exercise 3 - App of apps

+Change `{YOURNAME}` in the `base-app.yaml` located inside the exercises-3 folder to your name before attempting the next steps.

 a) Apply the base-app located inside the `exercise-3` folder as is.
 Once deployed, have a look at the values of the environment variables of one of the containers inside a microservices pod.
 What is the value?
 Can you explain your findings?

 b1) Set the value for the `environmentName` to "dev" inside the base-app.
 Re-apply the base app to the cluster.
 Monitor the change inside ArgoCD.
 Open the Live Manifest of one of the pods and have a look at the environment variables again.
 What has changed?